Onyinyechukwu5/Health-Care-Data-Analysis/README.md

 Replaced any unclear entries with Other.

 # Dashboard
--<a href= "https://github.com/Onyinyechukwu5/Health-Care-Data-Analysis/blob/main/Dashboard.png"> Dashboard <a/>
+- <a href= "https://github.com/Onyinyechukwu5/Health-Care-Data-Analysis/blob/main/Dashboard.png"> Dashboard <a/>